Am I a Pharisee like those Jewish scholars in the Gospels?

 Some of the Pharisees in Jerusalem at that time recognized their Messiah.

-You can read about a number of them in the book of Acts, starting with Gamaliel– a teacher of the Apostle Paul, who was a Pharisee himself.
+You can read about them in the book of Acts.
+It started with Gamaliel, a teacher of the Apostle Paul— who was a Pharisee himself.

 Acts 6 and Acts 15 also refer to believers who were Pharisees.